wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 RPO and RTO may be perceived as being balanced against one another, so that a customer may decide to allow for longer recovery times to attain higher recovery points.
 If recovery time is an issue for a customer due to available bandwidth or risk of downtime, that customer may not be able to achieve a high RPO.

-The rest of the unit will explore three different failure scenarios and how to prepare BCDR for Azure Virtual Desktop:
+The rest of this unit will explore three different failure scenarios and how to prepare BCDR for Azure Virtual Desktop:
  - Scenario 1.
 Local corruption of data, metadata, or resources
  - Scenario 2.
 Single datacenter of Availability Zone failure within an Azure region
  - Scenario 3.
 Azure region outage